Bürgenstock

-The small resort of Bürgenstock can be reached by road or with the Bürgenstock Funicular, which starts from the boat landing pier at Kehrsiten-Bürgenstock on Lake Lucerne.
-The highest summit of the Bürgenstock can be reached from the resort by foot and by means of a cliff-side path followed by the Hammetschwand Elevator.
+The Bürgenstock ([ˈbʏrɡn̩ʃtɔk]) is a mountain in Switzerland with an elevation of 1,128 m above sea level, situated beside Lake Lucerne.
+Since the late 19th century, the Bürgenstock is the site of a large hotel and conference centre, today known as Bürgenstock Resort, situated some 600 m above Lake Lucerne.

-Description
+Etymology

-When viewed from Lucerne, the Bürgenstock has the typical mountain shape of a "Stock".
-In the German-speaking part of Switzerland, the term "Stock" is used for a number of mountains whose shape of summits are clearly set off from the bulk.
-A good example is Stockhütte.
+When viewed from Lucerne, the Bürgenstock has the typical mountain shape of a Stock.
+In the German-speaking part of Switzerland, the term Stock is used for a number of mountains whose shape of summits are clearly set off from the bulk.

 The term Bürgenstock, composed of the descriptive words "Bürgen" and "Stock", has evolved since the mid-19th century into the geographical name for the distinctive mountain on the "Bürgen" peninsula as seen from Lucerne.